hcs64/neon64v2/pkg/README.txt

 * Eisi for adding MMC4 support in 1.2
 * bootgod et al for NesCartDB
 * tepples for helpful tests (and the Sprite Demo!)
+* Quietust for the Scanline demo, a helpful minimal example
+* Bero, Xodnizel, et al for FCE(U(X)), I've often referred to the source and debugger
+* lukexor for tetanes, handy Rust emu to modify for testing

 Many thanks to contributors to the NesDev wiki and ultra64.ca.